MVDGS/direct3d/README.md

 Direct3D generates high-quality 3D meshes from a single image using a diffusion model trained directly in the 3D latent space.

 ---

+### Result

+Below is an example of image-to-3D generation using Direct3D.

 <p align="center">
   <table>